 During tissue injury the platelets aid in clotting blood and as the “first responders” to injury, they contain over 1,500 proteins including anti-inflammatory and growth factors.
 These factors aid in initiating the healing response at a site of injury and when used as a knee injection can improve the balance of the inflamed knee environment.

 What are PRP injections?

-To prepare PRP injections, blood is drawn from the patient.
+To prepare a platelet-rich plasma injection, blood is drawn from the patient.
 The platelets are separated from other blood cells and are concentrated by spinning at high speeds in a centrifuge.
 The concentrated platelets and the plasma portion are then ready for injection.

 Most insurance programs, Medicare and Medicaid label PRP injections as “experimental or investigational” and do not pay for these treatments.
 Consult with your Health Savings Account (HSA) adviser, as prescribed medical treatments may be allowed for payments from your HSA account.

 Because PRP injections aren’t covered by insurance, patients are expected to pay for the injection at the time of the visit.
 Download our pricing sheet to learn more about the costs of the various orthobiologic treatments.

 Yes, if PRP injections are not the best option for you, OrthoIndy also offers variants of tissue and cell injections (incorrectly know as stem cell injections) for knee pain.
 Talk with your OrthoIndy specialist and learn the best option for your knee pain treatment.